Original Research ARTICLE

 - 6Center for Infection Control, National Cheng Kung University Hospital, Tainan, Taiwan

-- 7Department of Medicine, Medical College, National Cheng Kung University, Tainan, Taiwan
+- 7Department of Medicine, College of Medicine, National Cheng Kung University, Tainan, Taiwan

-- 8Institute of Clinical Medicine, Medical College, National Cheng Kung University, Tainan, Taiwan
+- 8Institute of Clinical Medicine, College of Medicine, National Cheng Kung University, Tainan, Taiwan

-- 9Cardiovascular Research Center, Medical College, National Cheng Kung University, Tainan, Taiwan
+- 9Cardiovascular Research Center, College of Medicine, National Cheng Kung University, Tainan, Taiwan

 - 10Department of Medical Laboratory Science and Biotechnology, Chang Gung University, Taoyaun, Taiwan